 I’ve also worked on the new Subways album which was recorded at Sofa Sound and mixed in the Engine Room.
 The band and i are really pleased with it and the lead single is picking up some good plays on radio.

-I’m about to work with the Kaiser Chiefs again, which we’ll be tracking in Assault & Battery 2 and I’m looking forward to that very much.
+I’m about to work with the Kaiser Chiefs again, which we’ll be tracking in Battery Studio 2 and I’m looking forward to that very much.
 After that I should be continuing with Life in Film on their debut album.

 How have things been going in your new studio at Miloco, The Bunker, and what attracted you to building the room at Miloco’s HQ?